microsoft/live-share/docs/use/vscode.md

 2. **Open a folder**

-    Open a "root" folder you would like to share with others as you would normally (via the file menu, using the terminal, etc).
+    Use your normal workflow to open a folder, project, or solution you would like to share with your guests.

 3. **[Optional] Hide or exclude files**